 Furthermore, they supply a wide range of cafes, shops, and people at home with their modern-day Italian Coffee.

 Pick up a bag and see what you think.

 14. Gentlemen Baristas

-The Gentleman Baristas sprang out of nowhere back in 2018 with the tagline ‘well mannered coffee’.
-Like most coffee roasters the GB’s first established themselves with coffee shop outlets and now boast 9 sites across London town.
-Their coffee shops have a certain charm about them, with warm, cosy feels – perfect on a winters morning when you’re sheltering from the cold.
+The Gentleman Baristas sprang out of nowhere back in 2018 with the tagline ‘well-mannered coffee’.
+Like most coffee roasters the GB’s first established themselves with coffee shop outlets as well as now boast 9 sites across London town.
+Their coffee shops have a certain charm about them, with warm, cosy feels – perfect on a winter’s morning when you’re sheltering from the cold.

-Their impressive online shop is packed full of different blends and flavours to choose from, so get stuck in!
+Their impressive online shop is packed full of different blends as well as flavours to choose from, so get stuck in!

 15. Grind Coffee